GSA/cto-website/_guides/Business_and_IT_Collaboration.md

 Organizations are faced with the challenges to support distributed workers, attract global and mobile talent and connect a worldwide ecosystem of customers and project teams.
 A wide variety of software products are available for organizations to choose from, inline with their needs and unique organizational culture.
 To this end, technology resources need to support constant mobility, real-time, quality and reliable collaboration.
 Some examples of the top collaboration tools will provide organizations with the ability to:
-* Manage requirements and collaborate, real-time on documents/prototyping - example software include ActiveColab, MindMapping softwares, Visio, Google Drive, etc.
+* Manage requirements and collaborate, real-time on documents/prototyping - example software include ActiveColab, mind mapping software such as FreeMind, Visio, Google Drive, etc.
 * Virtual prioritization, tasking, and [visually track status](https://federalist.18f.gov/preview/GSA/cto-website/dev/guides/visibility_and_status/) in an agile environment - top available tools include JIRA, Rally, VersionOne, Trello, etc.

 **Additional Reads**